llmXive automated discovery

 Review existing content

-Human reviews count double.
+Human reviews are advisory inputs — stage-aware triage routes them to the matching LLM reviewer's lens; they inform a reviewer's verdict but never directly gate advancement.
 Open a project at a review stage and add your verdict on its spec, plan, code, data, or paper.

 Find something to review